 Rapid7's Nexpose only offers an XML-based API, though the Metasploit Framework comes with a REST API for building custom integrations.
 Similarly, Qualys only provides a non-REST, XML-based API for integrating custom applications with its security and compliance tools.

 Rapid7 features integrations with leading cybersecurity vendors and tools/platforms like AWS, Jenkins, ForeScout, Splunk, Okta, and VMware, among others.
 Qualys Cloud Platform provides integrations with ServiceNow and Splunk, along with BMC, ForeScout, to name a few.

 Rapid7's customer list reads like a who's who of leading global enterprises: Adobe, Amazon.com, Microsoft, Ingram Micro, and Johnson & Johnson, to name a few.
 Not to be outdone, Qualys claims over 60% of the Forbes Global 50 as its customer base, with companies like Cisco, DuPont, Microsoft, Sabre, and Sony Network Entertainment using its products.

 Rapid7 Nexpose's intuitive web interface makes getting up to speed with the platform a relatively trivial affair; Similarly, Qualys' easy-to-use web interface make it accessible to novices, though Nexpose has a somewhat flatter learning curve.

-Qualys' strong CSR score of 812 falls short due to a couple of security flaws, namely lack of DMARC.
-Rapid7's average 650 CSR score is a result of various security gaps including server information leakage, lack of secure cookies, missing DNSSEC, and more.
+Qualys' strong security rating of 808 falls short due to a couple of security flaws, namely lack of DMARC.
+Rapid7's average security rating of 703 is a result of various security gaps including lack of secure cookies, missing DNSSEC, and more.

 Scoreboard and Summary